linroger/FinanceCompendium/V. Equities and Alternatives/Equities/Investments BKM/Part 4 - Fixed-Income Securities/Chapter 14 - Bond Prices and Yields.md

 Suppose that Verizon issues two bonds with identical coupon rates and maturity dates.
 One bond is callable, however, whereas the other is not.
 Which bond will sell at a lower price?

 Convertible Bonds Convertible bonds give bondholders an option to exchange each bond for a specified number of shares of common stock of the firm.
 The conversion ratio is the number of shares for which each bond may be exchanged.
-Suppose a convertible bond is issued at par value of  $1,000 and is convertible into 40 shares of a firm's stock.
-The current stock price is$ 20 per share, so the option to convert is not profitable now.
-Should the stock price later rise to $30, however, each bond may be converted profitably into $1,200 worth of stock.
+Suppose a convertible bond is issued at par value of  \$1,000 and is convertible into 40 shares of a firm's stock.
+The current stock price is\$ 20 per share, so the option to convert is not profitable now.
+Should the stock price later rise to \$30, however, each bond may be converted profitably into \$1,200 worth of stock.
 The market conversion value is the current value of the shares for which the bonds may be exchanged.
-At the $20 stock price, for example, the bond's conversion value is $800.
+At the \$20 stock price, for example, the bond's conversion value is \$800.
 The conversion premium is the excess of the bond's value over its conversion value.
-If the bond were selling currently for $950, its premium would be $150.
+If the bond were selling currently for \$950, its premium would be \$150.

 Convertible bondholders benefit from price appreciation of the company's stock.
 Not surprisingly, this benefit comes at a price: Convertible bonds offer lower coupon rates and yields to maturity than nonconvertible bonds.
 However, the actual return on the convertible bond may exceed the stated yield to maturity if the option to convert becomes profitable.